Roman Polanski To Return To U.S.A. To Settle Child Rape Case

 Roman Polanksi’s famed lawyer Harland Braun asked a Los Angeles County Superior Court judge to unseal a long-secret transcript of the testimony of the prosecutor in the case.

-Roman Polanski actually only spent 42 days in Chino State Prison before he was released.
+Roman Polanski only spent 42 days in Chino State Prison before he was released.

 Barbara Parkins, Roman Polanski & Sharon Tate #barbaraparkins #romanpolanski #sharontate #sharontatepolanski #weddingday #london #london1968 #neverforget